 Check your storage and SD card

-If it’s still pending, your SD card might be at fault, if it’s not positioned or set up properly.
-Cancel the download, then eject it, carefully reposition it and reattempt.
+If it’s still pending, your SD card might be at fault — it might not be positioned or set up properly.
+Cancel the download, eject the SD card, then carefully reposition it and reattempt.

 Restart your device

 If you aren’t downloading anything and your connection is fine, but your download is still pending, you should try restarting your device.
 It might be another no-brainer step, but it’s a surprisingly effective one.
 Just press and hold the power button on your device, then tap Restart.

 You can try circumventing the download pending problem by getting your apps via your mobile or PC browser.
 All you need to do is visit the official Google Play website and log into your Google account.
 Once you’ve done that, type the name of your desired app in the search bar.
 Find it among the results and click it.

 You can then simply press install.
 You might be asked to enter your account password once more.
 When that’s over with, select a device of your choice from the dropdown list of devices associated with your Google account.
 It’s not guaranteed to work depending on the reason for the download pending error, but it’s worth a try!

 If the steps above did not help, it’s time to try something different.
 Clearing the Google Play Store app cache often solves a lot of problems, download pending issues included.
 Here is how you can do this (Note: the steps might differ depending on your Android version and manufacturer UI, but only slightly).

 - Head to Settings, then Apps.

 - Locate the Google Play Store and tap it.